SMPyBandits/SMPyBandits/Aggregation.md

 The semi-log-x scale clearly shows the logarithmic growth of the regret for the best algorithms and our proposal Aggregator, even in a hard "mixed" problem.

-> These illustrations come from my article, [[Aggregation of Multi-Armed Bandits Learning Algorithms for Opportunistic Spectrum Access, Lilian Besson and Emilie Kaufmann and Christophe Moy, 2017]](XXX).
+> These illustrations come from my article, [[Aggregation of Multi-Armed Bandits Learning Algorithms for Opportunistic Spectrum Access, Lilian Besson and Emilie Kaufmann and Christophe Moy, 2017]](https://hal.inria.fr/hal-01705292), presented at the [IEEE WCNC 2018](http://wcnc2018.ieee-wcnc.org/) conference.